D1ang/Silkscreenservice/README.md

  - jQuery - *To improve input field feedback*
  - flatpickr - *lightweight, powerful JavaScript datetimepicker with no dependencies*
  - DataTables - *Adds advanced interaction controls to HTML tables*
- - Stripe - *For creditcard transactions*
+ - Stripe - *For credit card transactions*

 ### Python & Django Plugins
  - pillow - *Python Imaging Library*
- - Stripe - *Creditcard payments end transaction security*
+ - Stripe - *Credit card payments and transaction security*
  - boto3 - *To connect to AWS*
  - django-allauth - *Authentication, registration & account management*
  - django-countries - *Provides country choices for use with forms*
- - django-crispy-forms - *Controls the rendering behavior of Django forms*
+ - django-crispy-forms - *Controls the rendering behaviour of Django forms*
- - django-filter - *Easy searching and filtering querysets*
+ - django-filter - *Easy searching and filtering query sets*

 ## Features
-This system is an e-commerse based website with a simplistic but easy to understand build-up.
+This system is an e-commerce-based website with a simplistic but easy to understand build-up.
-Provideing the user with 2 call-to-action buttons and a "read more" button a choice can be made in seconds.
+Providing the user with 2 call-to-action buttons and a "read more" button, a choice can be made in seconds.
-The navbar is sticky but reacts on the users scrolling behaviour. will scrolling down the bar dissapears to keep a clean screen astate.
-But when scrolling up the bar we reappear.
+The navbar is sticky but reacts on the users scrolling behaviour.
+While scrolling down the bar disappears to keep a clean screen estate, but when scrolling up, the bar will re-appear.
-The frequently used services are created by to most clicked products for the card in the backend.
+The frequently used services are created by the most clicked products for the cart in the backend.
 The 3 services with the most clicks will be sorted on popularity and shown here.
-The services page will show all the avaialbe services that can be ordered.
+The services page will show all the available services that can be ordered.
-To order a service the user need to be logged in.
+To order a service the user needs to be logged in.
 To provide the user with some extra feedback a handy message bar will drop down from the navbar.
 This bar will scroll up again after a few seconds.
-As a user will create a account or login a dasboard will be available for a nice table-based overview of the placed services.
+When an user will create an account or login, a dashboard will be available for a nice table-based overview of the placed services.
-A admin account is available for employees to update service request and download the by customer uploaded artwork.
+An admin account is available for employees to, update service request and download the by customer uploaded artwork.
-As the main function of the syustem is the order/cart system. users can add or delete services to their cart with will be save din the backend right away.
+Users can add or delete services to their cart which will be saved in the backend right away.
-As a user logouts the cart will be remembered in the system to be finished later on.
+As a user logs out the cart will be remembered in the system to be finished later.
-When the customer checkout the cart a secured payment can be made with creditcard and artwork can be uploaded to be downloaded by the employees.
+When the customer checkout, a secured payment can be made with credit card and artwork can be uploaded, to be downloaded by the employees.

 ### Features Left to Implement
-In later released I would like to add models for a comments/grade system, so customers can add comments or grade the provided services.
+In later releases I would like to add models for a comments/grade system, so customers can add comments or grade the provided services.
 Visitors would be able to read those.
 I would also like to add a function for admin to remove a customer.
-As of european law this should be posssible.
+As of European law this should be possible.
-This can be done through the standard django admin, but it would be nicer and easier if this function is available trough the custom made dashboard.
+This can be done through the standard django admin, but it would be nicer and easier if this function is available through the custom-made dashboard.

 ## Testing
-This site was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
+This system was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
 To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5) and an older tablet device (Samsung Galaxy Tab2).
-The site has been bug field-tested by customers and employees.
+The system has been field-tested by customers and employees.

 The following tests have been used to ensure proper site functionality: